zecke/grafana/docs/sources/installation/migrating_to2.md

 ## Importing your existing dashboards

-Grafana 2.0 now has integrated dashboard storage engine that can be configured to use an internal sqlite3 database, MySQL, or Postgres.
+Grafana 2.0 now has integrated dashboard storage engine that can be configured to use an internal sqlite3 database.
 This eliminates the need to use Elasticsearch for dashboard storage for Graphite users.
 Grafana 2.0 does not support storing dashboards in InfluxDB.